 In general, ECT is used when several attempts at therapy with medication and accompanying psychotherapeutic treatment have not led to sufficient improvement.
 ECT is effective in depressive, manic, psychotic and catatonic disorders.
 It leads to a complete regression or at least a significant improvement of the symptoms in the majority of patients.
 Although it is mainly patients with previously unfavorable courses of illness who are treated with ECT, a regression of the symptoms can be achieved in 50 to 90% of cases, depending on the previous treatment.
 Patients and their relatives are informed and the treatment is expressly desired As a rule, the onset of action is rapid.

-Treatment with TMS can supplement the usual psychotherapeutic and drug treatments or be used instead of these methods when psychotherapy and medication are not sufficient.
-It has the specific effect of balancing brain activity that is out of balance.
-A current flows in a coil that is held over brain areas that have been proven to be affected by the disorders being treated.
-Through the magnetic field caused by the current, the brain can positively towards a balancing normalization of the brain activity.
-It is stimulated daily.
-There are now various protocols according to which treatment is carried out with high-frequency or low-frequency or pulsed stimulation.
-In the meantime, one even goes over to stimulate several times a day in order to see a treatment success faster - while maintaining a good tolerance.
-Critical at present in Switzerland is that rTMS treatment is still not reimbursed by health insurance companies, despite years of proven efficacy.
+Treatment with rTMS can supplement the usual psychotherapeutic and pharmacological treatments or be used instead of these methods when psychotherapy and medication are not sufficient or tolerated.
+It has the specific effect of regulating brain activity.
+An electric current flow in a coil that is held over the head to stimulate specific areas of the brain that have been proven to be affected by the disorders being treated.
+Through the magnetic field caused by the current this can positively lead to a normalization of the brain activity.

 • tDCS is the abbreviation for transcranial direct current stimulation.
 In tDCS, the activity of individual brain regions is stimulated or inhibited.
 In general, a very weak current is applied between two electrodes placed on the surface of the head over the brain regions that are to be influenced.
 The current strength is comparable to the current of a battery, and the voltage is also low.
 Directly noticeable effects occur within a few minutes, but in order to influence a psychiatric clinical picture with a certain sustainability, a tDCS treatment must be repeated several times, e.g. daily during two to four weeks.
 As with rTMS, depression in particular can be improved.
 But this method can also be used for addictions, cognitive impairment or schizophrenia.
 The side effects (tingling and itching, local redness, headache and non-specific discomfort) are minor and not persistent, so that in addition to a favorable effect-side effect profile with the method, it should be mentioned that it is basically highly mobile, easy to use and inexpensive.
 However, tDCS is even less supported by health insurance than rTMS.